rija1/druponrinpoche/wp-content/plugins/media-cleaner/readme.txt

 1. Media -> Media Cleaner

 == Changelog ==

+= 6.0.8 =
+* Fix: Compatibility with Litespeed.
+* Update: Support for WP 4.8.

 = 6.0.7 =
 * Update: Avoid too many refreshes of the statistics and the options in the Dashboard.